 Bloom color: violet to purple or rose

-Summer into Fall Blooming Native Plants a free plant list for download
+Summer into Fall Blooming Native Plants a free pdf plant list to download

 Further Information: New York Aster USDA Plant Guide